advocations/skype/Skype/WebSDK/docs/PTVideoGroupGoogleChrome.md

-# Audio/Video in Google Chrome
+# Group Video in Google Chrome

  _**Applies to:** Skype for Business 2015_